-IRIS is a first generation near-infrared (0.85-2.5 μm) instrument being designed to sample the diffraction limit of the Thirty Meter Telescope (TMT).
-IRIS will include an integral field spectrograph (R~4000) and imaging camera (34"x34" field of view with 0.004" pixel-1 sampling).
-Both the IFS and imager will take advantage of the high spatial resolution achieved with the Narrow-Field Infrared Adaptive Optics System (NFIRAOS) at four spatial scales (0.004", 0.009", 0.025", 0.05").
+IRIS is a first generation near-infrared (0.84-2.4 μm) instrument being designed to sample the diffraction limit of the Thirty Meter Telescope (TMT).
+IRIS will include an integral field spectrograph (IFS) with R>4000 and imaging camera (34"x34" field of view with 0.004" pixel-1 sampling).
+Both the IFS and imager will take advantage of the high spatial resolution achieved with the Narrow-Field Infrared Adaptive Optics System (NFIRAOS).
+The IFS will provide four spatial scales (0.004", 0.009", 0.025", 0.05").
 IRIS will achieve an angular resolution ten times better than images from the Hubble Space Telescope, and will be the highest angular resolution near-infrared instrument in the northern hemisphere and with equivalent pixel/spaxel scale to HARMONI and MICADO on the ELT.